Drinking While Pregnant

 Alcohol Abuse During Pregnancy

 Many doctors maintain any alcohol use during pregnancy is abuse because it can potentially impact the baby.
-The most severe cases of FAS can be linked to the mother’s excessive drinking during pregnancy.
+The most severe cases of FASDs can be linked to the mother’s excessive drinking during pregnancy.

-The U.S. Centers for Disease Control and Prevention found that 1 in 10 pregnant women drink; 1 in 50 binge drink.
+The CDC found that 1 in 10 pregnant women drink; 1 in 50 binge drink.

-Binge drinking is defined as a pattern of drinking that brings a person’s by a blood alcohol content to 0.08 percent or above, typically achieved by drinking about four drinks in two hours for most women.
+Binge drinking is defined as a pattern of drinking that brings a person’s blood alcohol content to 0.08% or above, typically achieved by drinking about 4 drinks in 2 hours for most women.
 Tragically, all babies exposed to alcohol in the womb risk developing a lifelong disorder.

 If a mother-to-be is struggling with alcohol dependency, there is often more to her situation.
-Addiction and pregnancy are both delicate topics.
-It is crucial to handle pregnant women who drink with care and compassion.
+It is important for pregnant women to find care that will treat their AUD and the root causes of their addiction.

 If you or someone you know is struggling with alcohol addiction while pregnant, don’t wait to get help.
-Get in touch with a treatment provider to find counselors and addiction treatment today.
+Contact a treatment provider today.